MOSAIC Goals

 - Intentionally cultivate relationships with minority representative groups within the Church of God (Anderson) and with other organizations locally, nationally, and globally.

-MOSAIC acronym means
+The MOSAIC acronym stands for:

 M aking